 If you are on the job market, or intend to be in the near future, you may be interested in applying to give a Tea Talk at KIPAC.

 Panofsky Fellowship at SLAC

 The Panofsky Fellowship is a five-year fellowship, intended to recognize exceptional and promising young scientists who would most benefit from the unique opportunity to conduct their research at SLAC National Accelerator Laboratory, including research in all of the leading Cosmic Frontier surveys (DES, DESI, LSST, and CMB-S4), dark matter experiments, and theoretical and computational cosmology.
-The Panofsky Fellowship provides a pathway to a continuing staff appointment at SLAC, and provides generous research support including funding for a postdoctoral researcher.
+The Panofsky Fellowship provides a pathway to a continuing staff appointment at SLAC, and provides generous research support, including funding for a postdoctoral researcher.

-KIPAC provides excellent opportunities for graduate students to do cutting-edge research in wide range of topics in astrophysics and cosmology.
+KIPAC provides excellent opportunities for graduate students to do cutting-edge research in a wide range of topics in astrophysics and cosmology.
 Prospective graduate students should apply to the Physics Department at Stanford.
 Both prospective and current students are encouraged to contact any of the KIPAC faculty members to discuss possible research opportunities.
 More information for prospective students, including a partial list of research opportunities can be found here.

 In addition, we support a number of external students each year through various summer research programs, including:

 - the SULI program (Science Undergraduate Laboratory Internships, sponsored by the US DOE) -- deadline for summer 2023: January 10, 2023

 High School Students